 How to Make Yum Yum Sauce

-Yum Yum Sauce recipe is so easy to make seasoned mayonnaise tomato based sauce.
-Don’t buy it bottled, what you need to make it is probably already in your pantry.
+Yum Yum Sauce is so easy to make seasoned mayonnaise tomato based sauce.
+Don't buy it bottled, the simple ingredients you need to make it are probably already in your pantry and the homemade flavor is better.
 Printable recipe card below.
 Also see below for a low carb version for those on the Keto diet.

 *The ketchup and sugar are only items you will need to swap to make Keto Yum Yum sauce.
 Substitutions are in parentheses.